PhilippeMarcMeyer/vanillaSelectBox/README.md

 #### History :

+v1.05 : setValue() bug correction on single mode.
+You could not set the value

 v1.04 : select all issue fixed by https://github.com/arthur911016

 v1.03 : getResult() an new fonction to get the selected values in an array